MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     force_file = {file} -> "default.force"

-The :code:`force_file` keyword sets the name for the trajectory file of the atomic forces.
+The ``force_file`` keyword sets the name for the :ref:`forceFile`, which stores the atomic forces throughout the MD simulation.

 .. centered:: *default value* = "default.force"

-Charge_File
+.. _chargefilekey:

+Charge File
 ===========

 .. admonition:: Key